Human Reproduction - Child Birth

 remove Atrazine.
 You can find a list of EWG-approved filters on

-Phthalates can encourage the death of testicular cells in men
+Phthalates can encourage the death of testicular cells

 and are linked to hormonal changes, birth defects related to the